AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

 1. Click **Continue**.
 1. In the sign-in window that displays, enter your credentials to log in to the app if you haven't already done so.
-1. (Conditional) If an **Allow** button displays, examine the actions that the connector will be able to take, then click the button to connect the app to [!DNL Workfront] Fusion.
+1. (Conditional) If an **Allow** button displays, examine the actions that the connector will be able to take, then click the button to connect the app to [!DNL Workfront Fusion].
 1. Continue on to [Configure the module](#configure-the-module).